 With the sale of the house in 2002, the Solihull Society of Arts entered into a partnership with Alderbrook School to help finance the school’s performing arts space, The Edge, and the society moved its activities to the Alderbrook site, where it has been based since.

-A new exhibition exploring the history of Solihull Society of Arts is now on display until the end of August 2019 as we celebrate turning 75 years old.
+An exhibition exploring the history of Solihull Society of Arts was hosted throughout 2019 as we celebrated turning 75 years old.

-Visit the Heritage Gallery upstairs in The Core Theatre to take a look at items from our archives and find out how we’ve changed from when we were founded in 1944 to the thriving organisation we are today.
+The exhibition gave the opportunity to see items from our archives and find out how we’ve changed from when we were founded in 1944 to the thriving organisation we are today.